A Simple Guide to Commodity Codes

 How Many Digits Should My Commodity Code Be?

-Let’s break this down to show to the digits refer to chapter, heading and subheading:
+Let’s break this down to show to the how the broken down code refers to chapter, heading and subheading:

 Step-by-Step Videos on Finding Commodity Codes

-We’ve created these videos to show you the exact process of finding the commodity code using the example of the mixed fruit snack.
+We’ve created these videos to show you the exact process of finding the commodity code using the example of the mixed fruit snack above.
 The process is different for Ireland and Northern Ireland the two videos are accessible below.

 Getting Your Commodity Code